juesga1987/World_GDP_Project/README.md

             gdp['continent'][ind] = 'asia'
 ```

 7. Replacement of 'nan' with 'aaa'.
-That will facilitate us the calculation of the mean per continent and year to fill each one of the countrys with 'NAN' data.
+That will facilitate us the calculation of the mean per continent and year to fill each one of the countries with 'NAN' data.

 ```python